the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Black Site no longer has a minor Food penalty.
 - Embassy no longer increases GP generation.
 It now increases influence gain from Water gifts to City-States and receives the +10% growth and +5% Production bonuses of the standard Council.
 - Parliament now adds scaling Water yields instead of scaling Science yields and cuts CS influence degradation in half.
-- New UU: Field Preparations Squad (replaces Forward Observer, can build Roads, Railroads, Forts and Trenches and does so in half the time of standard Workers)
+- New UU: Field Preparations Squad (replaces Forward Observer, has an extra movement point and can build Roads, Railroads, Forts and Trenches in half as much time as standard Workers)
 - New UBs:
   - Sharecropper Farm (replaces Greenhouse, adds +1 Food to worked Cattle/Goats tiles, adds +1 Water to active Farmers after discovering Hydroponics)
   - Commonwealth Reserve (replaces Water Storage, adds +20% to the city's total Water yields instead of 10%, adds +1 Water to active Merchants)